ProbablyShubham/india-vcm-explorer/README.md

-# India Voluntary Carbon Market Explorer
+# India Voluntary Carbon Market Explorer: indiavcm.com
 ## An inventory of every carbon offset project across India.

 ### 1. About This Dashboard